-Information security is a very crucial aspect in business management that has always remained at risk of attack.
+Information security is a very crucial aspect of business management that has always remained at risk of attack.
 Once a system is compromised, it loses its confidentiality, integrity, and, at times, availability which damages normal business processes.
-Tragic as it may sound, all is not lost; sophisticated attacks take time to mature, and this gives a keen administrator a chance to detect an attack in its early stages and counter it soon enough.
+Tragic as it may sound, all is not lost; sophisticated attacks take time to mature, giving a keen administrator a chance to detect an attack in its early stages and counter it soon enough.
 There are certain things you can look into when you suspect one of your machines is compromised.
 We have listed 14 things to check when a system gets compromised.
 Let’s list them one after the other.

 There are two basic concepts used to examine a system that has been compromised:

 Indicators of compromise answer the question “what happened “once an attack has begun, whereas indicators of attack are more proactive and answer the questions “what is happening, why, and what can be done to resolve.”

 IOA better equips business administrators with mature incident responses for more active protection.